A Must-Have Guide to Tax Compliance for GIFT City

 CBDT Circular Streamlines Tax Compliance for IFSC Units

-The Central Board of Direct Taxes (CBDT) recently issued a circular introducing significant relaxations in tax compliance for entities operating within the International Financial Services Centre (IFSC).
+The Central Board of Direct Taxes (CBDT) recently introduced relaxations in taxation in GIFT City for entities operating within the International Financial Services Centre (IFSC).
+Effective from April 1, 2024, these measures reduce tax compliance burdens and create long-term stability.

 Exemption Scope: